ciisiq/first-portfolio/README.md

 > "Simplicity–the art of maximizing the amount of work not done–is essential"

-## Features
+## Features coming soon

-- Create reusable components
+- Create reusable components;
-- Make the code clean
+- Make the code easy to read;
-- Refacture the code
+- Refacture the code;
-- do more animations
+- Put more fancy things;
-- Change the sideBar to de rigth size
+- Change style for the sidebar
+- Responsive one the projects works

 ## To start